|OSDE Clarification of Sequester Impact Memo (pdf)||USDE Clarification of Sequester Impact Memo (outside link)|

 Title VI, Part A, Subpart 2 - Funding Transferability

-The Funding Transferability option allows eligible districts the choice of transferring up to 50% of their grant awards under certain NCLB programs for use in supporting the purposes of another NCLB program in order to improve student academic achievement.
+The Funding Transferability option allows eligible districts the choice of transferring up to 50% of their grant awards under certain NCLB programs for use in supporting the purposes of another NCLB program to improve student academic achievement.

 Title VI, Part B - Rural Education Achievement Program